Commands

 }

-Output to the console instead of saving
+Use the --log option to output to the console instead of saving to the config.cjs file.

 > purgetss shades 53606b Primary --log